devops329/devops/instruction/gitHubActions/gitHubActions.md

 For this course we are using GitHub Actions as the execution engine for the JWT Pizza CI pipelines.
 GitHub Actions represent a CI pipeline with a YAML formatted **workflow** file.
 Workflows are stored in the `.github/workflows` directory in a repository.
 Any `.yml` files located in that directory will automatically be loaded and executed.
 A repository can have multiple workflows, each of which can perform a different set of tasks.
 For example, you can have one workflow to build and test pull requests and another workflow to deploy your application every time a release is created.

-The workflow is comprised of one or more **jobs** which are in turn, comprised of one or more **steps**.
+The workflow is composed of one or more **jobs** which are in turn, comprised of one or more **steps**.
 A step will execute an individual task such as building the code, running tests, or copying files.
 When workflows triggers based upon some event such as a push, issue creation, or timer, a **runner** loads and executes the workflow.
 It is common for there to be some sort of output for a workflow such as a release artifact or a binary that is pushed into production.

 ![GitHub action workflow](gitHubActionWorkflow.png)

 ## A simple example

-In the following example, the name of the workflow is **basic** and it is triggered by a **workflow_dispatch**, meaning when someone presses a button or makes an api call to trigger the workflow.
+In the following example, the name of the workflow is **basic**, and it is triggered by a **workflow_dispatch**, meaning when someone presses a button or makes an api call to trigger the workflow.
 This runs the **greeter** job in a container running the latest version of ubuntu.
 The job executes two steps.
 One echos _hello_ and one echos _goodbye_ to the console.

 ```yml
 name: basic